‘Don’t be afraid to help somebody’: MLGW worker uses TV show training to save man hurt in accident

-MEMPHIS, Tenn. — A Memphis Light, Gas & Water employee is being hailed a hero after he jumped into action to help an injured man he came across while out working in an Uptown neighborhood.
+MEMPHIS, Tenn. — A Memphis Light, Gas & Water employee is being hailed as a hero after he jumped into action to help an injured man he came across while working in an Uptown neighborhood.

 Bobby Brown works in the gas department at MLGW.